Ruth Thomas is a Swiss-born artist currently based in Berlin.

 While elaborating the concept, the artist is artist.
 While executing the concept, the artist is artisan.

 The elaboration of the concepts is fast, the execution is slow.
-The concept is modern, the techniques are ancient.
+The concept is new, the techniques are ancient.

-The tension between these contrasting approaches characterises the work of Ruth Thomas.
+The ever present tension between these contrasting approaches characterises the work of Ruth Thomas.

 Photo: Stéphanie Bonn (www.stephaniebonn.com)